renbytes/arla/docs/blog/posts/schelling_sim_smoke_test.md

 ### Experiment 1: Adding Subjective Rewards

 Instead of a fixed reward for moving, what if the reward was subjective, influenced by the agent's emotional state?
-We can test this by enabling the AffectSystem and modifying our world's RewardCalculator.
+We can test this by enabling the `AffectSystem` and modifying our world's `RewardCalculator`.

 The `ActionSystem` uses a dependency-injected `RewardCalculator` to determine the final reward for any action.
 We can create a custom calculator that accesses the agent's `EmotionComponent` and modifies the reward based on its emotional valence.